 Getting to Venice Canova Treviso Airport (TSF) is fast on cheap Barzi or ATVO buses for budget travelers using flights operated by low-cost airlines such as Ryanair.

 Public transportation to Venice Treviso Airport (TSF) in Italy is relatively fast and cheap with Barzi and ATVO buses connecting the airport with Venice, Mestre, Treviso train station, and resorts in the region.
 Private airport shuttles are also available and could be sensible for small groups or travelers heading to less popular destinations.
 Car rental at Venice Treviso Airport is rather senseless for travelers heading to Venice itself but a great way to explore the countryside and nearby Alps.
+Buy the ATVO bus ticket online at GetYourGuide and go directly to the bus.

 Getting to Venice Treviso Airport (TSF) in Italy